aaronpenne/mark-forster-archive/_posts/2014-06-13-from-the-hipster-pda-to-desktop-files.md

 layout: post
 ---

-There’s an interesting article on various vehicles for to do lists on Danny Schreiber’s Zapier blog, which mentions a couple of my systems.
-I hope he’s corrected the spelling of my name before you all write in and correct him!
+There’s an interesting article on various vehicles for to do lists on Danny Schreiber’s Zapier blog, which mentions a couple of my systems.I hope he’s corrected the spelling of my name before you all write in and correct him!

 ## Comments